-Staff recommends that the Board approve the Applicant's request to extend the 15% purchase requirement timeframe by one year and six months to June 21, 2025, as the Applicant has demonstrated extraordinary circumstances, and it is in the public interest and advances the purposes of the STE Program.
+Staff recommends that the Board approve the Applicant's request to extend the 15% purchase requirement timeframe by one year until June 21, 2026, as the Applicant has demonstrated extraordinary circumstances, and it is in the public interest and advances the purposes of the STE Program.
+In the event the 15% purchase requirement is not satisfied by June 21, 2026, the Regulatory Agreement will automatically terminate without further action.

-Staff recommends that the Board approve the Applicant's request to extend the initial term of the Agreement by one year and six months to December 21, 2026, as it is in the public interest and advances the purposes of the STE Program.
+Additionally, Staff recommends that the Board approve the Applicant's request, conditioned upon satisfying the 15% purchase requirement, to extend the initial term of the Agreement by two years, until December 21, 2028, as it is in the public interest and advances the purposes of the STE Program, and the remaining term shall be for a period of twelve years, until June 21, 2034, for providing annual compliance reports.8